Obesity in cats

 Diet and exercise:

-If your cat has gained weight, it’s likely they are eating too much or moving about too little.
+Most overweight cats are simply just eating too much!
 ‘Eat less, move more’ – this simple formula really does work.

 Did you find this page useful?